HPCNow/PHPQstat/README.md

   OPTIONAL
   ----------------------------------------------
-9. Replace PHPQstat/img/logo.png with the logo of your company/school to brand the page
+10. Replace PHPQstat/img/logo.png with the logo of your company/school to brand the page

 TODO LIST
 ==============================================
 * Add additional job information to job page
+* Add install script to take care of some of the tedium automatically
 * Add job accounting page and qstat_reduce functionality to allow users to view stats on completed jobs
 * Completely replace rrdtool graphs with something pretty (grafana?)